 - Valentine's Day (Winter 14): Give dessert dishes to the marriage candidates from all the towns

-- Game Festival (Winter 18): Join a four-person team to compete against the other teams
+- Trilympics (Winter 18): Join a four-person team to compete against the other teams

-- Cooking Contest (Winter 22): Take on other chefs to create a single dish or five-course meal for Saffron
+- Cooking Exhibition (Winter 22): Take on other chefs to create a single dish or five-course meal for Saffron

-- Starry Night (Winter 25): Spend a romantic evening with a Westown marriage candidate
+- Starlight Gala (Winter 25): Spend a romantic evening with a Westown marriage candidate

 - Harvest Festival (Winter 30): Submit a crop to have its qualities judged by Matsuba

 - New Years (Winter 31): Each town will have their own way of welcoming in the new year

 For competition festivals you'll be crowned the festival winner if you meet the contest's winning criteria.
 The prize you will receive for being more awesome than anyone else will depend on what type of festival you are competing in.